 The obstetrician and gynecologist team at Rochester Regional Health covers some of the common physical and emotional changes you can expect after birth and when to call your provider.

 If you had a C-section delivery, you may experience pain in your lower abdomen at the incision site.
 Your wound will take about six weeks to heal and you’ll have a scar that fades over time.
-You may lose feeling in the area of your incision which may come back at a later time.
+You may lose feeling in the area of your incision.
+This usually comes back at a later time.

 If you had a vaginal birth, you may have experienced some tearing and pressure in your vaginal area.
 When you’re sent home from the hospital, we’ll give you a peri-bottle, ice pack and other tools to help keep the swelling down, the area clean and the pain minimized.

 New moms still look pregnant after delivery.
 While you’ll lose some of the weight immediately after delivering your little one, your body needs time to lose the remaining weight.
+Common wisdom suggests that it takes 18 months to recover from a pregnancy, particularly if you have had a cesarean section.
+Being willing to take time for this recovery process is important.
 Eating healthy and finding ways to be physically active, once approved by your provider, are great ways to boost your energy and make you feel better.
+This may not always be possible in the real world, so thinking in the beginning of the day about one healthy choice you can make that day can be helpful.

 Vaginal bleeding after birth is normal – called lochia, your body sheds the tissue and blood that lined the uterus during your pregnancy immediately after and for up to six weeks following the birth.